elastic/cloud-on-k8s/docs/design/0011-process-manager.md

 - Custom binary injected into the standard Elasticsearch container using an init container
 - Run the keystore updater in a goroutine inside the process manager process
 - Expose HTTPS API to report the keystore updater and the ES statuses
-- Expose HTTPS APIto perform start, stop and kill of the ES process
+- Expose HTTPS API to perform start, stop and kill of the ES process
 - Secure HTTPS API using a dedicated CA
 - Handle the ES process termination to recreate the container to avoid any issue with memory non released
 - Do not restart the ES process after container recreated only if the stop is scheduled using the /stop endpoint